As developers we can plan our sprints in an IRC meeting

 For an initial pass at a possible implementation see this etherpad:

-#1 Updated by semyers about 4 years ago
+Updated by semyers over 6 years ago

 The triage bot can sorta do this, but at the moment is too coupled with the idea of triaging to be easily modified to this task.
 I do think the work could be done inside a sprint, though.